What is Leadership?

 What Leadership Is NotWhat Leadership Is

-Leadership is not a privilegeLeadership is a demand life places on all who live
+Leadership is not a privilegeLeadership is a duty and an obligation that life places on all who live.
+It’s a responsibility we must take to express the best within us.

 Leadership is not nobility, aristocracy, or something you achieve by attaining an achievementLeadership is a birthright.
-You were born to be a leader; to lead in an area of gifting and endowment.
-You must discover and develop your capacity to lead.
+We were born to be a leader; to lead in an area of gifting, strength and ability.
+We must explore, discover and develop our capacity to lead.

-Leadership is not people following you or listening when you speakLeadership is following an ideal that the people you lead aspire to and upholding that ideal above self-interest, comfort, convenience.
+Leadership is not people following you or listening when you speakLeadership is submitting yourself to an ideal or a standard that the people you lead aspire to and upholding that ideal above self-interest, comfort, and convenience.

-Leadership is not successLeadership is the pursuit of the highest standard, a great vision, excellence
+Leadership is not successLeadership is the highest and truest expression of yourself.
+It is following a great vision, adhering to high values, standards, and excellence.

-After I had finished my reflection and writing on this topic, I thought, “let me see how Chatgpt would define the leadership” and so I asked it to provide its answer in a table similar to what I’d done.
-Here is Chatgpt’s version
+After I finished my reflection and writing on this topic, I thought, “let me see how ChatGPT would have done it,” so I asked it to provide its answer in a table, similar to what I’d done.
+Here is ChatGPT’s version

 What Leadership Is NotWhat Leadership Is